kaben/irrealis_orm/README.md

 irrealis_orm
 ============

-This is a tool to quickly setup SQLAlchemy object relation mappings that uses reflection to autoload table information from existing databases.
+This is a tool to quickly setup SQLAlchemy object relation mappings.
+It uses SQLAlchemy's reflection tools to autoload table information from existing databases.

 Demo usage